 School counselors are missing the professional development piece.
 Teachers get training and curriculum, along with mentors.
 But school counselors are not receiving that kind of training.
 And if they do get training, it’s only once and then they go back to their schools and are too overwhelmed with their caseloads to implement anything.

-There’s that follow-up piece that’s missing that can provided by district office supervisors and/or staff from the Arizona Department of Education who are content specialists.
+There’s that follow-up piece that’s missing that can be provided by district office supervisors and/or staff from the Arizona Department of Education who are content specialists.
 The goal would be to create a chain of command and oversight to make sure things are being done and professional development is being implemented.

 WHAT IS YOUR CASELOAD?

-“My case load at 1,100 students and I am the only full-time counselor.
+“My case load is at 1,100 students and I am the only full-time counselor.
 I am completely overwhelmed with students.
 I go in the classroom.
 I provide one-on-one support and I provide group counseling.
 I also do a lot of mediations when students are having trouble getting along.
 I sit down with them and help figure out a way to communicate.
 I also do a lot of teacher-student mediations which work fabulously.
 There are just so many kids and there’s just one of me and unfortunately, there are students in my school who are falling through the cracks and not being serviced.”

 HOW DO YOU PRIORITIZE WHICH STUDENTS GET APPOINTMENTS WITH YOU?